elytra99/skyladudek.github.io/README.md

 4. Explore the themes on the page and select the one you want

-5. Click the "Select Theme" button to apply the theme
+5. Click the `Select Theme` button to apply the theme

 #### Format the Jekyll Front Matter to Edit the Jekyll Theme
 Now that you have a theme selected, you can edit the Front Matter of the theme to